ansys/pymapdl/doc/source/user_guide/hpc/troubleshooting.rst

 .. the approach to solve this comes from: https://stackoverflow.com/questions/64188693/problem-with-python-environment-and-slurm-srun-sbatch

-It should be noticed the above approach assumes that all the nodes have similar configuration, hence all of them should have the same Python installations available.
+It should be noticed the preceding approach assumes that all the nodes have similar configuration, hence all of them should have the same Python installations available.